bme-mit-mig/Primary-Modulation/README.md

 * __GSE__   - Gradient based Scatter Estimation
 * __LSGSE__ - Leves Set based GSE

-It is implemented in MATLAB, and requires the Image Processing and the Curve Fitting Toolbox.
+These are implemented in MATLAB, and require the Image Processing and the Curve Fitting Toolboxes.

 see Examples for details